 - Cannabis is already widely available and widely used regulating it simply sends the messages that cannabis is for adults and should be handled responsibly.
 Cannabis prohibition laws, which allow adults to use alcohol but punish them for using a less harmful substance, are intellectually dishonest.
 Once young people realize that cannabis is not as dangerous as they have been led to believe, they are less likely to trust authorities' warnings about other more dangerous drugs. - Cannabis prohibition laws send the inaccurate and potentially dangerous message that cannabis is more harmful than alcohol.
 By allowing adults to use alcohol and making it a crime for them to use cannabis, our laws are steering people toward using the substance that is much more likely to cause harm to them or those around them.
-Our laws should reflect the facts, and it is a fact that cannabis is less harmful than alcohol.
+Such absurd policies also foster disrespect for the law and